Record-dependent measures on the symmetric groups: Record-dependent measures and orders on

-{\bf Remark.} The representation of permutations by the rank sequences does not sit well with the projections $\pi_{n-1}^n$, which in terms of the ranks $r_i$ are rather involved.
-On the other hand, projections $(r_1,\dots,r_n)\mapsto (r_1,\dots,r_{n-1})$ are useful to study other classes of measures on permutations, e.g. (\ref{Ewens}).
+0.2cm {\bf Remark.} The representation of permutations by rank sequences does not sit well with the projections $\pi_{n-1}^n$, which in terms of the ranks $r_i$ are rather involved.
+In \cite{DM} other projections $(r_1,\dots,r_n)\mapsto (r_1,\dots,r_{n-1})$ were used to study measures (\ref{Ewens}) and their generalizations.